ferrannp/audioprofiles/README.md

 gulp
 ```

-Our using the local dependency:
+Or using the local dependency:

 ```
 node_modules/gulp/bin/gulp.js
 ```

-App will load into http://localhost:3000.
+The app will load into http://localhost:3000.

 ### Production